LCOGT/banzai/docs/pylcogt/index.rst

 We do aperture photometry using an elliptical aperture that is set by 2.5 times the Kron radius.
 This produces approximately the same results as FLUX_AUTO from SExtractor.

 We set the source detection limit at 3 times the global rms of the image.
+MINAREA is set to 5, the default.
 This should minimize false detections, but may miss the faintest sources.

 The catalog is returned as the 'CAT' as fits binary table extension of the final science image.
 The catalog has the following columns: the position in pixel coordinates, (X, Y), the flux (Flux), the error in the flux